DavidRaab/website/content/posts/2024-12-22-code-as-data.md

 like C#, Java you probably must cast all things to `object` to make a dynmaic-typed language out of it.

-One cou have that you can write a function that takes such an array/data and executes it back again.
+Once you have that you can write a function that takes such an array/data and executes it back again.
 In Perl it's easy.

 ```perl